Skip to content

 Attribute

-Filter Field Value Adds the field to the Explorer to view all data related to this field, and filters to view related trace lists in the Trace Explorer.
+Filter Field Value Adds the field to the Explorer to view all data related to that field, allowing you to filter and view related trace lists in the trace explorer.

 See Figure One.

-Reverse Filter Field Value Adds the field to the Explorer to view all data except for this field.
+Reverse Filter Field Value Adds the field to the Explorer to view all data except for that field.

-Add to Display Column Adds the field to the Explorer list for viewing.
+Add to Display Columns Adds the field to the Explorer list for viewing.

 Copy Copies the field to the clipboard.

-Guance has some fields indexed using full-text indexing, and these fields do not support filtering and aggregation logic.
+Guance uses full-text indexing for some fields, and these fields do not support filtering and aggregation logic.
 The scope of full-text indexed fields is as follows:

 Category Field